 Philips Search & Rescue Trust is the charity responsible for fundraising and promotion of the North Island’s Westpac Air Ambulance.

-Powered by a professional crew of pilots, paramedics, flight nurses, and crewmen, Philips Search and Rescue Trust aims to provide the highest standard of air ambulance services.
+Powered by a professional crew of captains, first officers, flight nurse, intensive care paramedics and doctors, Philips Search and Rescue Trust aims to provide the highest standard of air ambulance services.
 We believe that through building enduring relationships with the communities we operate within, we can save lives.

 In addition to the Westpac Air Ambulance, the Trust operates four rescue helicopter bases throughout the central North Island including: